The digital native brand, Thursday Boots, has been making a name for themselves for years now—you’ve probably been seeing their ads everywhere.

 Durability of the leather and sole has been wonderful.
 I’ve put these boots through some rough conditions with minimal care and they’ve held up.

-Thursday is easy to online shop with.
+It’s easy to buy Thursday boots.
 They have free shipping and free returns in the US.

 What I Don’t Like